iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Eigenvalues and Fields of Values.md

 \end{aligned}
 $$

-Take note that, $\Lambda$  is a diagonal matrix consits of all the Eigenvalues for the matrix $A$.
+Take note that, $\Lambda$  is a diagonal matrix consists of all the Eigenvalues for the matrix $A$.

 Which is basically: